Historical European martial arts: Baroque style

 The Elizabethan and Jacobean eras produce English fencing writers, such as the Gentleman George Silver (1599) and the professional fencing master Joseph Swetnam (1617).
 The English verb to fence is first attested in Shakespeare's Merry Wives of Windsor (1597).

-The French school of fencing originates in the 16th century, based on the Italian school, and develops into its classic form in the Baroque period.
+The French school of fencing originated in the 16th century, which is based on the Italian school, and developed into its classical form during the Baroque period.